chatbotizeteam/zowie-agent-sdk-node/README.md

 ## Request Validation

-All incoming requests to the `POST /` endpoint are automatically validated against a Pydantic model.
-Invalid requests will receive an HTTP 422 Unprocessable Entity response with detailed validation errors.
+All incoming requests to the `POST /` endpoint are automatically validated using Zod schemas.
+Invalid requests will receive an HTTP 400 Bad Request response with validation details.

 The validation is forward-compatible, meaning new fields added by Zowie in the future will be ignored and won't break your agent.